 What is distinctive about the sociological perspective?
-In what ways does it uncover the social structure that we often take for granted?
 How is sociological analysis done?
 The American sociologist Charles Wright Mills (1916-62) answered such questions by using the expression sociological imagination to describe the distinctive feature of the sociological perspective.
 The sociological imagination is 'a quality of mind that seems most dramatically to promise an understanding of the intimate realities of ourselves in connection with larger social realities' (Mills 1959, p.
 15).
 According to Mills, the essential aspect of thinking sociologically, or seeing the world through a sociological imagination, is making a link between 'private troubles' and 'public issues'.

 As individuals, we may experience personal troubles without realising they are shared by other people as well.
 If certain problems are shared by groups of people, they may have a common cause and be best dealt with through collective action.
 As Mills (1959, p.
 226) states, 'many personal troubles cannot be solved merely as troubles, but must be understood in terms of public issues ... public issues must be revealed by relating them to personal troubles'.
+For example, the 2007-08 global financial crisis (GFC) led many people to lose their jobs and suffer a lower standard of living due to the economic downturn and government austerity measures; the ripples of which still resonate a decade later.

 The Australian sociologist Evan Willis (1993; 2011) suggests that the sociological imagination consists of four interrelated parts: